nickdiego/chromium-env/README.md

 ### Focus/Scope

-Conceived and mainly intended to be used for Igalia's Ozone/Wayland/X11 development workflow, Even though it should be useful for general chromium devel, some features such as bash/zsh completion support only ozone/wayland/linux specific bits.
+Conceived and mainly intended to be used for Igalia's Ozone/Wayland/X11 development workflow.
+Even though it should be useful for general chromium devel, some features such as bash/zsh completion support only ozone/wayland/linux specific bits.